Pictilabrus laticlavius: Distribution

-Habitat and biology
+Biology

 Pictilabrus lacticlavius lives in rock reefs which are clothed in weed, occurruing to depths of 40 m.
 This is a carnivorous species and its prey includes a variety of invertebrates including gastropods, amphipods and small shrimps and crabs.

 Like many wrasse, P. lacticlaviatus is a protogynous hermaphrodite and shows sexual dichromatism in which the females hold territories which overlap while the males, at least when breeding, guard an exclusive territory.
 The spawining season depends on locale, occurring earlier in the Spring farther north and later in the cooler waters of the southern parts of its range.
 They can reach sexual maturity within a year and with a total length of greater than 95 mm.
 In 3 years they can reach a total length of 180 mm and they live for at least 4.8 years and they may live as long as 10 years.
 They change sex from female to male when they attain a total length of approximately 130-150 mm, which is at an age of around 2 years old in New South Wales and may take between at least 3 and 5 plus years in Tasmania.